interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 * ``PARTIAL : 1`` - ``NO_DATA_BTC_RELAY`` detected or manual intervention.
 Transaction verification disabled for latest blocks.

 .. note:: The exact threshold (in terms of block height) for disabling the verification of transactions in the ``PARTIAL`` state must be defined upon deployment.
-A possible approach is to keep intact transaction inclusion verification for blocks with a height lower than the height of the first ``NO_DATA_BTC_RELAY`` block.
+A possible approach is to keep intact transaction inclusion verification for blocks with a height lower than the height of the first ``NO_DATA_BTC_RELAY`` rblock.

 * ``HALTED: 2`` - ``INVALID_BTC_RELAY`` detected or manual intervention.
 Transaction verification fully suspended.